wireapp/wire-webapp/docs/nx-monorepo-integration-overview.md

 ## ESLint Configuration

 This project uses ESLint 9+ with the new flat config format.
-The configuration is centralized in [`eslint.config.ts`](eslint.config.ts) and provides type-aware linting across the entire monorepo.
+The configuration is centralized in [`eslint.config.mjs`](eslint.config.mjs) and provides type-aware linting across the entire monorepo.

 ### Single Config File Approach

-Unlike traditional ESLint setups that use multiple `.eslintrc.*` files, this project uses a single [`eslint.config.ts`](eslint.config.ts) file with the flat config format introduced in ESLint 9.
+Unlike traditional ESLint setups that use multiple `.eslintrc.*` files, this project uses a single [`eslint.config.mjs`](eslint.config.mjs) file with the flat config format introduced in ESLint 9.

 **Benefits of flat config:**
-- Better TypeScript support (config is written in TypeScript)
+- Better TypeScript source support
 - More predictable configuration merging
 - Easier to maintain and debug
 - No need for multiple config files across the project